Run the Quaero Explorer

 Live sync and saving to a file

-Provide a file path to append every change to an on‑disk log:
+As shown above, you can provide a file path to append every change to an on‑disk log:

-app = DatasetExplorerWidgetFactory(
+app = DataWidgetFactory(

 )